Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Determining How Much Protein You Need

-Note, if you already know how much protein you need to eat per day for your goals, then you can skip this section.
+Note, that if you already know how much protein you need to eat per day for your goals, then you can skip this section.

 A general guideline for athletes is to consume 1.2 – 2.2 grams of protein per kilogram of body weight (0.5-1g of protein per pound of body weight) per day.